Building Knowledge and Strategies of young people so they can access and protect their fundamental rights.

 Training on legal rights in the workplace and home eg. POSH Act 2013, DV Act 2005, POCSO Act 2012, Mental Healthcare Act 2017, etc., skills like presentation, communication & teamwork, understanding gender equality, group bonding, leadership, social responsibility.

 Advocating systemic, attitudinal and policy changes that promote equity, justice and rights.

-With this program, we advocate with communities, activists, NGOs, networks, government agencies and policy-makers so as to bring about fundamental changes in ideologies, attitudes, behaviour, traditions, laws and policies so that they are not discriminatory, patriarchal or oppressive.
+In this third programmatic area, we advocate with communities, activists, NGOs, networks, government agencies, policy-makers and decision-makers so as to bring about fundamental changes in ideologies, attitudes, behaviour, traditions, laws and policies so that they are not discriminatory, patriarchal or oppressive.

 The primary focus is for girls, women and other young people that we work with to design and lead these awareness and advocacy initiatives with various stakeholders.
 This is done through:

 - Public meetings, film screenings, street play performances, song performances, presentations, etc.

 - Advocacy activities such as running campaigns, joining and building networks, letter-writing/signature campaigns/formal complaints/legal action, drafting laws/policies/plans

 - Research, surveys, and audits to study and generate data about overlooked issues

 - Organisation and participation in seminars & conferences